Post Master’s Certificate

 Program of Study Schedule

-The FNP concentration is typically a rigorous full-time program (four consecutive semesters).
-Student curriculum plans in the part-time program are individually worked out and are carefully outlined with the Chair of Graduate Programs.
+The FNP concentration is typically a rigorous full-time program (four consecutive semesters) depending on the Gap Analysis for the PMC student.
+Student curriculum plans in the part-time program for the PMC are individually worked out and are carefully outlined with the Chair of Graduate Programs.

 Curriculum Full Time PMC FNP Concentration

 These are the courses the PMC student is required to have at the end of the program.
 Transfer credits will be approved by the Chair of Graduate Programs, and the plan of study will be individualized according to the approved transfer credits.

 Fall 1 Credits

 NURS 520 Health Assessment and Diagnostic Reasoning 2

 NURS 521 Health Assessment and Diagnostic Reasoning Lab 1

 NURS 530 Pathophysiology for Advanced Practice Nursing 3

 NURS 501 Theoretical Foundations and Research Design 4